ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - c2 - ALTERNATIVE Codealong - Documents Relationships.md

 - Intro
   - at the moment, we store author as a string (in Book model)
-  - but we may want to store more info about authors (ex. country, date of birth...)
+  - but we may want to store more info about authors (e.g. country, date of birth...)

 - Create Author model